AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_video_source_ios.md

 Agora provides open-source demo projects on GitHub that implement the custom video source and renderer function.
 You can download the projects to try them out or view the source code:

   - Customize the video source (Push mode): [CustomVideoSourcePush](https://github.com/AgoraIO/API-Examples/tree/dev/3.6.200/iOS/APIExample/Examples/Advanced/CustomVideoSourcePush)

-### Considerations

-- Customizing the video source and renderer requires you to manage video capturing and rendering on your own.
-	- When customizing the video source, you need to capture and process the video frames on your own.
-- In scenarios involving the custom video renderer, the rotation parameter of the video frames in `renderPixelBuffer` or `renderRawData` may not be 0.
-This is probably due to the settings of video capturing, and you need to process the rotation information yourself.